19hours/sg-statutes/Acts/Legal Profession Act.md

 (b) the Council considers that there has been undue delay on the part of the personal representatives of a deceased solicitor who immediately before his death was practising as a sole solicitor in connection with that solicitor’s practice or in connection with any trust of which that solicitor was the sole trustee or was co-trustee only with one or more of his partners or employees;

-(c) the Council is satisfied that a solicitor has contravened the rules made under section 72;
+(c) the Council is satisfied that a solicitor has contravened —

+(i) any rules made under section 72; or

+(ii) any rules made under section 73D of the Conveyancing and Law of Property Act (Cap.
+61);

+[17/2011 wef 01/08/2011]

 (d) a solicitor has been adjudicated bankrupt or he has made a composition or an arrangement with his creditors;